thelfer/mfem-mgis/docs/source/user_guide/simulation/simulation_class_overview.rst

 The end of each temporal sequence is always a post-processing times.

-Two parameters allows to select additional post-processing times:
+Two parameters allow selecting additional post-processing times:

 - :param:`NumberOfTimeStepsBetweenPostProcessings` the number of time
   steps between two post-processing times marked as *explicitly